 If you consider our five top tips for preparation and performance below, you’ll be able to use your personality test to display your good character and alignment with the company culture, thus strengthening your application.

-1. Identify the desirable traits
+Step 1: Identify the desirable traits

 When preparing for a personality test, start by considering the character traits needed to excel in your chosen role.
 For example, to be successful in a customer-facing role, patience and empathy are important, whilst to join a consultancy team, a collaborative mindset and strong team working are vital.